abr-98/Abhijit-Roy/README.md

 ## Welcome to My Webpage

 Hi,I am Abhijit Roy.
-I am an undergrad student of Computer Science and Technology at National Institute Of Technology Durgapur.
+I am currently an undergrad student of Computer Science and Technology at National Institute Of Technology Durgapur.
 I am from Burdwan, West Bengal, India.

 I am primarily a **Machine Learning** Enthusiast, alongside I have interests in **Networking** Fields.
 I am currently working on:
 - Brain Image Segmentation for Multiple Sclerosis Detection.
+- Image Preprocessing Applications.
 - Application of Recurrent Neural networks with a combination of other networks like ANN , CNN and regressors

 ## Research Interests: